Maine Philanthropy Center Board of Directors

-In her role at Hemenway & Barnes, LLP, a Boston-based legal and fiduciary firm, Gioia works with individuals, families, advisors, charitable trusts and foundations to provide a range of philanthropic advisory and client services.
-She oversees the grant making for Jane’s Trust, a charitable trust that makes significant grants in Maine, among other northern New England States, in the arts, education, environment and health and welfare.
+Hemenway & Barnes, LLP, is a Boston-based legal and fiduciary firm.
+Gioia works with individuals, families, advisors, charitable trusts and foundations to provide a range of philanthropic advisory and client services.
+She oversees grantmaking for Jane’s Trust, a charitable trust that makes significant grants in Maine and other northern New England States in the arts, education, environment and health and welfare.
 Gioia is a frequent speaker, writer, panelist and blogger on issues relevant to philanthropy and the nonprofit sector.
 She serves on the Boards of the Brookline Community Foundation, Positive Tracks (a public charity that helps youth get active and give back to their communities), and the steering committee of the Maine Environmental Funders Network.
-When not working in philanthropy and volunteering, she can be found on the sidelines of her children’s soccer and baseball games.
+When not working in philanthropy and volunteering, Gioia can be found on the sidelines of her children’s soccer and baseball games.

 Program Committee Chair

 Ainsley’s first exposure to Maine’s philanthropic sector came shortly after graduating from Bowdoin College, when she led a youth-to-youth social change grantmaking and civic action organization called YOUTHINK.
-Ainsley subsequently served as Foundation Relations Officer at The Jackson Laboratory, Associate Director at consulting firm CCS, and Director of Major Gifts & Planned Giving at United Way of Greater Portland, where among other initiatives, she launched the Brick & Beam Society, a young professionals’ philanthropic society.
-Ainsley joined the USM Foundation as Vice President in 2016 and became its President and CEO in 2018.
+Ainsley subsequently served as foundation relations officer at The Jackson Laboratory, associate director at consulting firm CCS, and director of major gifts & planned giving at United Way of Greater Portland, where among other initiatives, she launched the Brick & Beam Society, a young professionals’ philanthropic society.
+Ainsley joined the USM Foundation as vice president in 2016 and became president in 2018.
 She is conversant in Swahili and American Sign Language and is hiking her way through New England's 4,000+ foot mountains.

 Ian has been in his position since 2010.
 He graduated from Bowdoin College in 2009 with a degree in Latin American Studies and Education.
 At Bowdoin, he founded Food Forward, a student organization that recycles food and educates the community about fighting hunger and its causes.
 For his work with Food Forward and other community organizations, Ian was awarded Campus Compact’s National Student Humanitarian Award and Bowdoin’s senior award for leadership and character: the Captain Andrew Haldane Cup.
 He was also selected to speak at Bowdoin’s 2009 commencement ceremony.
 Outside of Mano en Mano, Ian is a Boatswain’s Mate 1st Class in the U.S. Coast Guard Reserve and also serves on the Board of Directors of Coastal Enterprises, Inc. (CEI).